SyedKazimRaza1/Assign4_AP/README.md

 We're going to create a SingleObject class.
 SingleObject class have its constructor as private and have a static instance of itself.

 SingleObject class provides a static method to get its static instance to outside world.
 SingletonPatternDemo, our demo class will use SingleObject class to get a SingleObject object.

+# Builder pattern

+Builder pattern builds a complex object using simple objects and using a step by step approach.
+This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.

+A Builder class builds the final object step by step.
+This builder is independent of other objects.

+# Factory pattern
+Factory pattern is one of the most used design patterns in Java.
+This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.

+In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.